novasamatech/parity-signer/docs/src/tutorials/Hierarchical-Deterministic-Key-Derivation.md

 ### The form of path

-Paths also refer to the Chain codes which described in [](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki/), though it is different from BIP-32 style:
+Paths also refer to the chain codes which described in [](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki/), though it is different from BIP-32 style:
 * **Soft** derivation starts with a single slash, like: `/soft`
 * **Hard** derivation starts with a double slash, like: `//hard`